 Another issue that I also raised regarding Obama’s counterterrorism operations was the lack of a fair proceeding in which the status of presumed terrorists could be confirmed.
 More than 800 presumed terrorists from the PKK have been killed in Turkish drone operations without this fair proceeding.

 Similarly to what I concluded in the US case study, public opinion has stopped being an obstacle to the use of drones despite their negative implications.
 In the US, it appeared to be due to a lack of care, as no US lives were at stake.
-In Turkey, national pride and the fear of terrorists lead to a lack of public opposition to Erdogan’s use of drones – which is exactly what Erdogan planned for.
+In Turkey, national pride and the fear of terrorists lead to a lack of public opposition to Erdogan’s use of drones.

 Finally (and unfortunately), this Turkish case study shows a trend towards the offense dominance of drones.
 In my first blog of this series, I mention that drones had not yet achieved the military capabilities to destroy air defense systems.
 The above examples are proving otherwise since, both in Syria and Libya, Turkish drones were successful in destroying the opponents’ air defense systems.